SowpatiLab/ATaRVa/README.md

 $ samtools calmd -b aln.bam ref.fa > aln_md.bam
 ```
 ## Region file
-### `-bed or --regions`
+### `-b or --regions`
 **Expects**: *FILE*<br>
 **Default**: *None*<br>
-The `-bed` or `--regions` option is used to specify the input TR regions file.
+The `-b` or `--regions` option is used to specify the input TR regions file.
 ATaRVa requires a sorted, bgzipped BED file of TR repeat regions, along with its corresponding tabix-indexed file.
 The BED file should contain the following columns:

 1. Chromosome name where TR is located
 2. Start position of the TR